Transferability of Graph Neural Networks using Graphon and Sampling Theories: Preliminaries

 \end{itemize}

-The choice of $\mathcal{K}$ can be either user or problem determined.
-For example, by taking $\mathcal{K}$ to be a graphon $W$, we obtain the operator $T_W$ which is well-studied in the literature \cite{Janson,lovasz2012large,ruiz2021graphonsignal}.
-For arbitrary $\mathcal{K}$, the action of a WNN closely mirrors that of a GNN, which if we adopt the configuration \eqref{GNNlayer}, can be expressed symbolically as follows:
+The choice of $\mathcal{K}$ can be either user or problem determined, and taking $\mathcal{K}$ to be a graphon $W$ gives the operator $T_W$ that is well-studied in the literature \citep{Janson,lovasz2012large,ruiz2021graphonsignal}.
+Adopting the configuration \eqref{GNNlayer}, an overall WNN structure can be similarly symbolized as